Celebrating the 100th anniversary of the first African American Pulitzer Prize winner and second African American poet laureate Gwendolyn Brooks.

 Terrance Hayes is the author of five books of poetry, including How to Be Drawn (2015) and Lighthead (2010).
 He has been a recipient of many honours including a 2014 MacArthur Foundation Genius Award, two Pushcart selections, eight Best American Poetry selections and fellowships from the National Endowment for the Arts and the Guggenheim Foundation.
 His poems have appeared in literary journals such as The New Yorker, The Kenyon Review and Harvard Review and have also been featured on The NewsHour with Jim Lehrer.
 Hayes is an elegant and adventurous writer with disarming humour, grace, tenderness and brilliant turns of phrase, very much interested in what it means to be an artist and a black man.

 He writes, ‘There are recurring explorations of identity and culture in my work and rather than deny my thematic obsessions, I work to change the forms in which I voice them.
 I aspire to a poetic style that resists style.
 In my newest work, I continue to be guided by my interests in people: in the ways community enriches the nuances of individuality; the ways individuality enriches the nuances of community.’

 In April, Black British poet Raymond Antrobus went to the USA to give readings as part of a cross-Atlantic Golden Shovel ‘exchange’.
-You will be able to find out about Ray’s experiences here soon.
+You can read about Ray’s experiences on his blog by clicking here.

-The Golden Shovel UK activities are in partnership with Apples and Snakes, The British Library, Forward Arts Foundation, The Poetry School, Spread the Word and University of Arkansas Press.
-It is made possible by the generous support of Arts Council England.
+The Golden Shovel UK activities were in partnership with Apples and Snakes, The British Library, Forward Arts Foundation, The Poetry School, Spread the Word and University of Arkansas Press.
+It was made possible by the generous support of Arts Council England.